-As we show through data simulations (below), very inconsistent results (median correlation values between two halves of the dataset below 0.5) are usually the result of very low data density, even if the underlying ‘real’ distribution is highly consistent.
-Thus, if interaction types are highlyt inconsistent, it is unclear whether the collected data is representative for the actual distribution in the population, and whether any of the subsequent results meaningfully describe the behaviour of individuals in a community.
+As we show through data simulations (below), very inconsistent results (median correlation values between two halves of the dataset below 0.5) arise from very low data density, even if the underlying ‘real’ distribution is highly consistent.
+Thus, if interaction types show inconsistencies, it is unclear whether the density of the collected data is representative for the actual distribution in the population, and/or whether any of the subsequent results meaningfully describe the behaviour of individuals in a community.

-As tthe overall correlation betweenhalves was wasdependent on the data density and community size, we report a standardised version here: We repeated the consistency analysis using randomly selected subsets of the data.
-We randomly selected a start date and duration for the period following that date and tested the consistency for this period for each interaction type, marking how many interactions per dyad this time period contained.
+The overall correlation between the two halves of the dataset is likelt dependent on the data density and community size, so we explored the importance of these factors by repeating the consistency analysis using randomly selected subsets of the data.
+For this, we randomly selected a start date and duration for the period following that date and tested the consistency for this period for each interaction type, marking how many interactions per dyad this time period contained.
 For example, 10 individuals form 45 dyads; if we collect 180 aggressive events, we have a mean of 4 interactions/dyad.

-This way, we can ecomparefrequent and infrequent interaction types, or datasets of different sizes.
+This approach allows a more systematic comparison of both frequent and infrequent interaction types, or datasets of different sizes.
 As a standardised consistency measure, we report the median number of interactions per dyad that were sufficient to reach a cut-off correlation between halves of 0.5 for each interaction type.
 This measure is largely independent of data density and community size (see Simulations), and produces an interpretable result: how many interactions between two group members does an individual have to observe to reliably predict future interactions?
-Fewer interactions per dyads and a smaller standard deviation of values indicate higher consistency and thus higher predictability.
+Fewer interactions per dyads and a smaller standard deviation of values indicate higher consistency in partner choice? and thus higher predictability.
 Larger numbers of interactions per dyad and a large standard deviation indicate that interaction patterns are harder to predict.
-This can be either the case if partner choice less deterministic for thisisthis interaction type, or if the choice patterns change throughout the study period.
+This can be either the case if partner choice is less deterministic for the interaction type, or if the choice patterns change throughout the study period.
 All described analyses were conducted in R 3.5.1 (R Development Team 2017).